paulhibbing/TwoRegression/cran-comments.md

 ## Resubmission:
 This is a resubmission, which has incorporated the following changes:

-* Listed Vincent van Hees as a contributor in the DESCRIPTION file

-* Added a reference to Hibbing et al. (2017)
-    <10.1249/MSS.0000000000001532> in the DESCRIPTION file

-* Added executable examples to function documentation
+* For internal functions, corrected examples by prepending with TwoRegression:::, or by removing the example(s)

-* Incremented version from 0.1.0 to 0.1.1, for clarity
+* Incremented version number from 0.1.1 to 0.1.2, for clarity

 ## Test environments
 * local Windows 10 install, R 3.4.3